-Preserving the past for a better future
+Preserving the Past for a Better Future

-Unlike most museums, at the Octagon visitors are welcome to get up-close and hands-on with the objects–play a game of whist in the Drawing Room, try out a rope bed in the Housekeeper’s Room, a carry a bucket of coal up the Service Stairs!
+Unlike most museums, at the Octagon visitors are welcome to get up-close and hands-on with the objects–play a game of whist in the Drawing Room, try out a rope bed in the Housekeeper’s Room, a carry a bucket of coal up the Service Stairs.
 History comes alive as you compare the diverse lives lived in the Octagon with your own experiences today!